 The annual Rent Ceremony takes place in the summer and as well as being a chance for a bit of fun, symbolically satisfies the requirements for the creation of a legal contract between the freeholder and the Trust.

 Trustees are accompanied by the Town Crier, musicians and other local entertainers as they parade around Covent Garden’s Piazza, stopping at intervals so that a red apple and a posy of flowers can be handed over to representatives of the freehold.
 The Town Crier announces the event by ringing his bell loudly and ‘crying’ out that “Covent Garden Area Trust is paying its rent!”.

-Once the parade comes to an end, Trustees officially hand over the “peppercorn” rent of five red apples and five posies of flowers – one year’s ‘payment’ for the properties leased to the Trust.
+Last but not least, trustees ceremonially hand over the “peppercorn” rent of five red apples and five posies of flowers – a year’s ‘payment’ for the properties leased to the Trust.

-It is a lovely, colourful, ceremony and anyone in the Piazza at the time is welcome to join the parade and enjoy the music and the historic symbolism of the event; the fruit and flowers reminiscent of a time when they were actually sold in the Piazza.
+It is a lovely, colourful, ceremony and anyone who happens to be in the Piazza at the time is welcome to join the parade and enjoy the event.
+The fruit and flowers are, of course, reminiscent of a time when they were actually sold in the market.

 The following summer the first ever Rent Ceremony took place in Covent Garden’s Piazza.
-It included a jazz band and the brilliant writer and poet, John Hegley (who started his career performing in Covent Garden), read a witty verse that had been specially written for the occasion.
+There was a jazz band and the brilliant writer and poet, John Hegley (who started his career performing in Covent Garden), read a poem specially written for the occasion.
 That first ceremony was so much fun that it was agreed the Trust would try to put on a similar show every year.